Some of these cookies are essential, while others help us to improve your experience by providing insights into how the site is being used.

 10.1 If you are a consumer purchasing Products through our website or over the telephone, you have a legal right to cancel a Contract under the Consumer Protection (Distance Selling) Regulations 2000 during the period set out below in clause 10.3.
 This means that during the relevant period if you change your mind or for any other reason you decide you do not want to keep a Product, you can notify us of your decision to cancel the Contract and receive a refund.

 10.2 However, this cancellation right does not apply in the case of any made-to-measure or custom-made products.

 10.3 Your legal right to cancel a Contract starts from the date of the Order Confirmation, which is when the Contract between us is formed.
-If the Products have already been delivered to you, you have a period of 14 (fourteen) working days in which you may cancel, starting from the day after the day you receive the Products.
+Bespoke or custom made products are exempt from refunds if the product has already been processed (which is usually within 1 working days of us receiving your order).
+Standard Products and Accessories can be returned, if the Standard Product has already been delivered to you, you have a period of 14 (fourteen) working days in which you may cancel, starting from the day after the day you receive the Products.
 Working days means that Saturdays, Sundays or public holidays are not included in this period.

 10.6 If you have returned the Products to us under this clause 10 because they are faulty or mis-described, we will refund the price of a defective Product in full, any applicable delivery charges, and any reasonable costs you incur in returning the item to us.

 10.7 We refund you on the credit card or debit card used by you to pay.
 10.8 If the Products were delivered to you:

 (a) you must return the Products to us as soon as reasonably practicable;

 (b) unless the Products are faulty or not as described (in this case, see clause 10.6), you will be responsible for the cost of returning the Products to us;